inferno986return/python-pcep/Module3.md

 ### LAB: Collatz conjecture

 Collatz conjecture is an unsolved yet simplistic mathematical problem and the second lab exercise for while loops.
+For the sake of this Python lab, every c0 which is a positive integer (that isn't zero) with enough steps can be made equal to 1.

 1. Take a positive integer which is greater than or equal to 1 and label it as c0.
 2. For even numbers, divide c0 by 2;